There's so many to choose from, here's a small taster........

 The Old Ivy: Reminiac

 Brittany restaurants are world famous for their cusine, and luckily The Old Ivy auberge is very close to our gites in Brittany.
-It's just a two hundred meter walk from Maison Crème, a minutes walk from Violette and Rose and two minutes drive (or thirty minutes walk) from Blanche and Orange.
+It's just a two hundred metre walk from Maison Crème, a minutes walk from Violette and Rose and two minutes drive (or thirty minutes walk) from Blanche and Orange.

 The Ivy is a traditional Breton restaurant and a great place to sample the local delicacies.
 The menu changes all the time and can offer anything from snails and langoustines to steak and venison.
 The three course lunch menu is about 13 Euros including wine.
 On friday night there's usually a seafood special plus there's always steak and burgers etc available.
 Everything is perfectly prepared and served in a fantastic friendly atmosphere